 3. Apply for a VITAS

 Once the IMTA request has been approved, you will need to apply for a VITAS via the Indonesia Investment Coordinating Board (BKPM).
-The board will issue a recommendation letter to the Department of Immigration to confirm that a VITAS has been provided to the international worker.
+The board will issue a letter of recommendation to the Indonesian immigration office to confirm that a VITAS has been provided to the international worker.

 The new regulations state that you can now apply for an ITAS at an Indonesian embassy using a form that enables you to simultaneously apply for a VITAS.
-Within two days of submitting the application, you will receive the VITAS and an ITAS approval letter; the employee must present this to the immigration authorities when they arrive in Indonesia in order to get their ITAS.
+Within two days of submitting the application, you will receive the VITAS and an ITAS approval letter.
+Your employee must present this to the immigration authorities when they arrive in Indonesia in order to get their ITAS.

 There are a number of requirements candidates will need to demonstrate in order to obtain an Indonesian work permit.
 Generally, your workers will need:

 An education related to the industry they intend to work in

 A minimum of five years work experience related to the position, or a certificate of competence

 Proof of life insurance / health insurance for their entire stay in Indonesia